 - Transportation with luxury bus.

 - All breakfasts and all dinners.
 Dinners take place at upscale restaurants not at the hotel.
-(Except in the Holy Land, at the Shrines, or when there is a long day of travel and the circumstances necessitate it.)

 - All tips to driver, hotel, and tour guide.
 If you feel that the tour guide did a great job, offering them extra tips is greatly appreciated.

 - Guided Tours and Tour Fees ~ Our tour guides are very caring, licensed, and well educated.
 Many of our guides have their PhD's.

 - Luggage handling (1 suitcase and 1 carry-on per person)